Retail Holiday Preparedness: How to Protect Your People and Business

 Speaking of lone workers, not every one of your employees will have the benefit of working with peers, especially during a year with massive labor shortages.
 It’s up to you, the employer, to make sure they are adequately protected no matter their work situation.

-To minimize risks while working alone, consider lone worker safety technology, like a personal safety device or emergency hotline.
-A personal safety device should enable any lone worker to call for help quickly and easily, sometimes directly via their cell phones through a mobile app.
+To minimize risks while working alone, consider lone worker safety technology, such as a personal safety device to enable an employee to call for help quickly and easily, sometimes directly via their cell phones through a mobile app.
 A “hands-free” app or panic button should immediately place your lone worker in touch with someone at your company or law enforcement and enable GPS tracking to pinpoint their exact location.

 Lastly, it would help if you had the ability to rapidly communicate with your employees during the holidays.
 Schedules may change, customers may get irritable if they find items out of stock, and winter weather can close roads or impact travel, and you’ll need a way to reach those impacted quickly and efficiently.